-Hong Meiling from Touhou, whose name is difficult to remember because it can be read as "Kurenai Misuzu" thanks to ZUN not specifying on how it's supposed to be pronounced...
-When people even bother to remember her name rather than just calling her China.
+Hong Meiling from Touhou, whose name was initially difficult for fans to remember because it can be read as "Kurenai Misuzu" thanks to ZUN not specifying on how it was supposed to be pronounced...when people even bothered to remember her name rather than just calling her China.
 However, after she was given more characterization, this nickname hasn't been used as often.

 Chen as well, but she's known more as a Cat Girl than this.